amm009uk/sonoff_Basic/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Device Setup
 **For ease of initial setup, enable Serial debug output within User.h and monitor output.
-You will get the device IP and be able to monitor activity before deployment**
+You will get the device IP and be able to monitor activity before final deployment**

-1. Flash firmware.
+1. Flash firmware
     Use must power on/off after flashing firmware due a bug within esp8266 causing a reboot to hang

 2. Device will initially come up with its own *Access Point* called esp82XX-xxxxxxx.
 Connect to this and configure WiFi parameters.
 Once saved, device will reboot and connect to your WiFi

 3. Once device is connected to WiFi, get device IP from serial output and connect to it using a Browser.
-User/Password are stored in sonoff/src/User.h
+User/Password are stored in **sonoff/src/User.h**

-4. Configure device parameters on web page and save settings.
+4. Configure device parameters on web page and save settings
+       The MQTT section should be self explanatory
+       The Inbound message type will be received by the device containing either ON or OFF The Outbound message type will be sent by the device containing the action carries out either ON or OFF

    Device will reboot and reconnect to your WiFi and MQTT Broker

 - Above steps should be done over USB-->Serial interface until device is fully functioning